canjs/canjs/guides/using-loading.md

+@page using-loading Loading
+@parent Using 1

+There are several ways to load CanJS in your application.
+Most likely you will use one of the pre-built versions like `can.jquery.js` but it is also possible to load each module individually using AMD or Steal.

-@page using-standalone In a <script> tag
+## In a `<script>` tag
-@parent Using 0

 The most common way of using CanJS is the core builds from the download (or download builder) included in a `<script>` tag.
-This page contains quick instructions for using CanJS with the different supported libraries.
+The following section contains quick instructions how to load CanJS for each library it supports.

-## jQuery
+### jQuery

 CanJS supports jQuery in the latest 1.X and 2.0 version.
 Include jQuery before your CanJS jQuery build to get started: